Poco a Poco and FoodBank Lakeside now have two food assistance programs in San Pedro Itzicán and the surrounding villages.

 Malnutrition among children in San Pedro is a widespread and serious problem.
 One study involving a doctor examining a sample of children found that 70% were malnourished.
 The typical diet in San Pedro is lacking both in quantity and quality of food.
 Malnutrition in children is related to a myriad of cognitive and physical delays and is always listed as a risk factor for childhood kidney disease.

-The inspiration for starting the Kids Kitchen program was to begin to address the problem of malnutrition in San Pedro, an issue with heightened consequences because of the childhood kidney disease.
+The inspiration for starting the Children's Community Kitchen program was to begin to address the problem of malnutrition in San Pedro, an issue with heightened consequences because of the childhood kidney disease.

 The program started with providing a healthy afternoon meal to 80 children in one location in 2019.
 After changes had to be made because of Covid, this changed so that the children lined up to be given food, that they would take home to eat.
-Since January 2021, we are back feeding the children at the main Brigada office (Kid's Community Kitchen) and the program has now expanded to 3 locations where a total of 310 children are served a meal 5 days a week.
+Since January 2021, we are back feeding the children at the main Brigada office (Kid's Community Kitchen) and the program has now expanded to 3 locations where over 300 children are served a meal 5 days a week.

 Every week Poco a Poco buys large bags of potatoes, onions, tomatoes, cabbage, carrots, cactus, and other seasonal vegetables, large quantities of fruits, 50 k chicken, rice, lentils and beans.
 Large quantities of soup bones are collected from local butchers either for free or at a minimal cost.
 The total cost per week is about 8,400 pesos or $420 US ($512 CAN).